kandolfp/ws22-ulg-python-git-docker/pages/git/basics.md

 # Modifying content in a repository

-Now we include the file to the list in the  `README.md`.
+A good start to do this is to link our uploaded file form the `README` contained in the repository.

 With your favourite editor add the following content next to your `ID` (btw. this is [markdown](https://en.wikipedia.org/wiki/Markdown) syntax):
 ```markdown
 # ulg22_playground